TwitchPlaysPokemon/tpp-streamdocs/description/active/sidegame/01 Sidegame.md

 Type into the chat box and press Enter to control the game.

-Available commands: *up, down, left, right, a, b, start, select*
+Available commands: *up, down, left, right, a, b, start*

 * Enter one command per match
 * Each command is voted on